OpenMatch/ANCE-Tele/README.md

 ANCE-Tele is tested on Python 3.8+, PyTorch 1.8+, and CUDA Version 10.2/11.1.

-[1] Create a new Anaconda environment
+[1] Create a new Anaconda environment:

 ```
 conda create --name ancetele python=3.8
 conda activate ancetele
 ```

-[2] Install the following packages use Pip or Conda
+[2] Install the following packages using Pip or Conda under this environment:
 ```
 transformers==4.9.2
 datasets==1.11.0